Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 <a name="Overview"></a>
 ## Overview
-Implementation of an end-to-end pipeline to migrate an On-Premise database to Azure cloud.
-We will use these following services :
+Implementation of an end-to-end pipeline to migrate an On-Premise database to Azure cloud using these following services :
 *  Azure Data Factory to ingest the On-Prem SQL server database and create the end-to-end Pipeline.
 *	Azure Data Lake Gen2 to store SQL database tables
 *	Azure Databricks to transform data
 *	Azure Synapse Analytics to load data into a database